Vulkandr/custom-program-launcher/README.md

 3. Reorder with **Move Up** / **Move Down** if needed
 4. Click **Launch All** to fire off the whole sequence
 5. Use **New List** / **Duplicate As...** / **Rename** / **Delete List** to manage multiple setups
+6. Check **Auto-launch on startup** (next to the list picker) to have the selected list launch automatically when Windows starts (requires *Open on Startup* to be enabled in Settings)
-6. Click **Settings** (top right) for startup/auto-close options and to set your preferred default delay when adding a new program
+7. Click **Settings** (top right) for startup/auto-close options and to set your preferred default delay when adding a new program

 ## License